ankaAR/bestiario5e/_creatures/marut.md

 ***Magic Resistance.*** The marut has advantage on saving throws against spells and other magical effects.

-### Actions
+### Acciones

 ***Multiattack*** The marut makes two slam attacks.

-***Unerring Slam*** Melee Weapon Attack: automatic hit, reach 5 ft., one target.
-Hit: 60 force damage, and the target is pushed up to 5 feet away from the marut if it is Huge or smaller.
+***Unerring Slam*** Melee Weapon Attack: automatic hit, reach 5 pies, un objetivo.
+Impacto: 60 force damage, and the target is pushed up to 5 feet away from the marut if it is Huge or smaller.

 ***Blazing Edict (Recharge 5-6)*** Arcane energy emanates from the marut's chest in a 60-foot cube.
 Every creature in that area takes 45 radiant damage.
 Each creature that takes any of this damage must succeed on a DC 20 Wisdom saving throw or be stunned until the end of the marut's next turn.